Not sure about something or have a question? Check our FAQ below...

 Many of our customers use this cleaning technique, so we have run some detailed testing on this subject.

 Note: If you are using stainless steel media for case tumbling, you must be certain to remove all media from cases before annealing.
-If any media dislodges inside the annealer inductor well, it will be heated to a very high temperature during the annealing cycle.
+If any media dislodges inside the annealer inductor well of a Mark l annealer, it will be heated to a very high temperature during the annealing cycle.
 This will melt the bottom of poly carbonate inductor cradle and ruin the inductor.
-This will void the warranty.
+The ceramic insert of a Mark ll protects against this, but it is still important to avoid dropping pins into the inductor.

 If you are full length resizing or shoulder bumping you should check your die adjustment.
 After annealing with AMP you will have zero spring back, and you may need to back your die out a fraction from what you have been using when resizing unannealed brass.
 If you anneal each reload as we recommend, you will get extremely repeatable and consistent sizing.
 For the same reason, if you are using a bushing die you may need to check the sized neck diameter.
 Zero spring back can mean that less sizing is necessary.